GhnimiWael/OpenChat/README.md

 #### 1.2. `SSLUtil.py`
 - This code creates a socket connection to a server on localhost at port 9998, creates a certificate request using the 'createRequest' function from 'mk_cert_files' and sends it to the server.
 It then receives a PEM encoded certificate from the server and writes it to a file called 'client.cert'.
 The code also includes a function 'initSSLClient' which sets up an SSL socket using the client's private key and certificate, and connects to the server on a specified port.
 There is also a callback function 'verify_cb' which is called during the SSL connection setup, but it is not defined and would need to be updated for production use.

+#### 1.3. `mk_cert_files.py`
+- The code is implementing functions for creating a certificate authority (CA) and signing certificate requests.
+The `createCA()` function creates a new private key and certificate request for the CA, and then creates a self-signed certificate for the CA. The private key and certificate are saved to the local file system in PEM format.
+The `createRequest(origin)` function creates a new private key and certificate request for an origin and saves the private key to the local file system in PEM format.
+The `signCertificates(req, cacert, cakey)` function creates a new certificate for a given certificate request, using the provided CA certificate and private key, and is valid for 24 hours.

 ### 2. Server
 This the folder where you can find the main scripts for the chat server.
 It listens for incoming connections from clients, handles incoming messages, and broadcasts messages to all connected clients.